idoiaruiz/mcv-m5/code/models/README.md

 [Configuration file Std division from dataset](../config/tt100kNormalization.py) | [Configuration file ImageNet norm.](../config/tt100kImageNetNormalization.py)

-Once we have trained our VGG16 model with TT100K dataset we have use the correspondent weights with the BelgiumTSC dataset.
-Also we train from scratch VGG16 with BTSC dataset.
-It was also trained from scratch for KITTI database, but since there was no test set, a proper evaluation was not performed.
+Once we have trained the VGG16 model with the TT100K dataset, we use those trained weights with the BelgiumTSC dataset.
+We also train VGG16 from scratch with the BTSC dataset, as well as for the KITTI database, although we do not have evaluation results for KITTI since there was no test set available.

 | BelgiumTS dataset and VGG16 | Validation accuracy (%) |Test accuracy (%)|